Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Preliminary Material

 \section{Preliminary Material}

 Here we introduce the category-theoretic terms used throughout the paper, category theory is used here purely as an organizing language, and all calculations are written in a way that is aimed to be followable by those who are familiar only with string diagrams for compact closed categories.
-In general, we will adopt the convention of representing processes that are higher-order in white and processes which are lower order in pink, this choice has no formal significance and is made purely for readability. \paragraph{Category Theory} A category \cite{Lane1971CategoriesMathematician} consists in a specification of objects $A,B,C, \dots$ and a specification of morphisms which act between them.
+In general, we will adopt the convention of representing processes that are higher-order in white and processes which are lower order in pink, this choice has no formal significance and is made purely for readability. \paragraph{Category Theory} A \textit{category} \cite{Lane1971CategoriesMathematician} consists in a specification of objects $A,B,C, \dots$ and a specification of morphisms which act between them.
 Formally a category is equipped with, for each pair $A,B$ of objects a set $\mathbf{C}(A,B)$ terms the set of ``morphisms".
 A category furthermore is equipped with a composition function $\circ : \mathbf{C}(A,B) \times \mathbf{C}(B,C) \rightarrow \mathbf{C}(A,C)$ denoted $\circ$ for each $A,B,C$ such that $f \circ (g \circ h) = (f \circ g) \circ h$.
-Categories come with unit morphisms $id_{A}:A \rightarrow A$ for each object $A$ such that for each $f:A \rightarrow b$ then $f \circ id_A = f = id_B \circ f$.
+Categories come with unit morphisms $id_{A}:A \rightarrow A$ for each object $A$ such that for each $f:A \rightarrow B$ then $f \circ id_A = f = id_B \circ f$.
 The defining conditions of a category can be conveniently absorbed into a graphical language which makes clear their suitability for representing processes between systems.
-An object $A$ of a category can always be represented by a wire, and a morphism $f:A \rightarrow B$ by a box with input wire $A$ and output wire $B$: Sequential composition $f \circ g$ is denoted: with associativity allowing for unambiguous interpretation of the diagram.
-The identity process can be represented by a wire: So that again the defining equation $f \circ id_A = id_A$ is absorbed into graphical language.
-As far as theories of information processing are concerned the sequential composition in the definitions data of a category is often interpreted as specification of a notion of time-ordered application of processes.
-Finally, we describe a morphism $f:A \rightarrow B$ as an \textit{isomorphism} if there exists $\bar{f}:B \rightarrow A$ such that $f \circ \bar{f} = id_{B}$ and $\bar{f} \circ f = id_{B}$.
+An object $A$ of a category can always be represented by a wire, and a morphism $f:A \rightarrow B$ by a box with input wire $A$ and output wire $B$: Sequential composition $f \circ g$ is denoted with associativity allowing for unambiguous interpretation of the diagram.
+The identity process can be represented by a wire so that again the defining equation $f \circ id_A = id_A$ is absorbed into the graphical notation.
+We describe a morphism $f:A \rightarrow B$ as an \textit{isomorphism} if there exists $\bar{f}:B \rightarrow A$ such that $f \circ \bar{f} = id_{B}$ and $\bar{f} \circ f = id_{B}$.
 If every morphism of a category $\mathbf{C}$ is an isomorphism then $\mathbf{C}$ is termed a \textit{groupoid}.